bbejeck/kafka-streams-in-action/README.md

 #### Previous Updates

 Here are some notes regarding the source code:

+3. Since chapter 8 is all about testing, all examples run as tests from within your IDE, although if you want you can run tests from the command line via a `./gradlew clean test` command.

+4. All unit tests use JUnit 5.0, so it's good opportunity to learn the changes that have come with the new version.

 1. Chapter 7 examples are concerned with observing performance so at least one of the examples will continue to run until you explicitly stop the program from running.
 Most of the related results are found in log files or viewed JMX.